 Here are the impacts of enmeshment trauma:

-People with low self-esteem may feel like they don’t have much to offer and struggle to accept praise.
-This can be due to the emotional trauma they experienced as a child or a significant experience that led them to believe negative things about themselves.
+- Low self-esteem: Individuals may experience low self-esteem due to the emotional trauma experienced in childhood.
 The extreme emotional reliance on others within enmeshed families can reduce confidence and autonomy.

-An adult who grew up in an enmeshed family may have a difficult time separating from the family, physically and emotionally.
-For example, an adult may rely on their parents’ advice too much or have a compromised decision-making ability.
+- Lack of identity: An adult raised in an enmeshed family may have difficulty separating from the family.
+For example, they may rely heavily on parental advice or have compromised decision-making skills.
 They may move back in with their parents because they don’t feel ready or prepared to “adult” on their own.

-Typically, there are emotional and functional consequences in adulthood for children who grew up in enmeshed families.
-A lack of individuality may lead to issues with disassociation, including depersonalization (feelings that the self is not real) or derealization (feelings that the world is not real).
-These are common trauma responses for individuals who don’t feel they have a lot of control or choice in their lives.34
+- Feeling disconnected from self and the world: A lack of individuality may lead to issues with disassociation, including depersonalization or derealization.
+These are common trauma responses for individuals who feel out of control in their lives.

-Trauma bonding is a term used to describe the relationship between the abused and the abuser.
-Trauma bonds are typically what keeps people stuck in a cycle of staying or returning to an abusive relationship.
-When someone becomes reliant on or immersed in another person, they can think they need that other person in their life in order to survive, make the bond very difficult to break.5
+- Trauma bonding: Trauma bonding often keeps people stuck in a cycle of staying or returning to an abusive relationship.
+When someone becomes reliant on another person, they may feel they need that person to survive, making the bond very difficult to break.

 5 Tips for How to Heal From Enmeshment Trauma